On this page: The bones | What is bone cancer? | How common is bone cancer? | What are the risk factors? | What are the symptoms? | Diagnosis

-Radiotherapy to treat cancer increases the risk of developing bone cancer in the future.
-The risk is higher for people who have had high doses of radiotherapy at a young age.
-Most people who have had radiotherapy will not develop bone cancer.
+Radiotherapy to treat cancer increases the risk of developing bone cancer.
+The risk is higher for people who have high doses of radiotherapy at a young age.
+Most people who have radiotherapy will not develop bone cancer.

 The most common symptom of bone cancer is strong pain in the bones and joints.
-The pain gradually becomes constant and does not improve with mild pain medication such as paracetamol.
+The pain gradually becomes constant and does not improve with mild pain-relieving medicines such as paracetamol.
 It may be worse at night or during activity.

 Other symptoms can include:

 - swelling over the affected part of the bone